-- I gave a keynote speech about Companion Systems at the Digital Companion Workshop at MuC (Mensch und Computer; eng.: Human and Computer) 2018 in Dresden, Germany.
+- Keynote speech about Companion Systems at the Digital Companion Workshop at MuC (Mensch und Computer; eng.: Human and Computer) 2018 in Dresden, Germany.
 Slides.
 Slides including embedded videos.

 - At KI 2017 I presented my 2017 IJCAI paper "An admissible HTN planning heuristic" in the "sister conference track".

 - In November 2017, I was invited to discuss the potentials and risks of AI in a so-called Junior Science Working Group of a high school in Fulda, Germany, in a plenum discussion together with other experts on the field (Prof. Dr. Gepperth, Prof. Dr. Winzerling, and Dr. Quarch).

 - I was the initiator of the ICAPS Workshop for Hierarchical Planning (HPlan) – to the best of our knowledge the very first workshop dedicated to hierarchical planning.
 It runs every year and can be reached via hplanYYYY.hierarchical-task.net (substitute YYYY by the year).